 River Valley Stables is owned by Nicola and her daughter Janey.
 They have been operating for 15 years, focussing on having well trained, happy horses in their role as trekking mounts.
 Achieving this was a challenge for Nicola, and it meant growing her horsemanship knowledge and exposing herself to new ideas and ways of doing things.
 The feedback from the horses now is so rewarding – they’re happy and giving, doing their job well, and getting better at it each year.

 In 2014, Tommy was asked to enter the first ever Wild Horse Challenge in New Zealand.
 This involved taming two wild Kaimanawa stallions and having them under saddle in 100 days, ready for the first competition.
 Then five months later, they were ridden at the Horse of the Year show.
 Of the 10 competitors in the finals, Tommy was the only one to take two stallions all the way.
 That was how Nicola became involved with the Kaimanawa horses: Tommy needed someone to ride one of his stallions.
-Since then, Tommy and Nicola have independently taken Kaimanawa horses from the annual musters and tamed and trained them.
+Since then, Tommy and Nicola have independently taken Kaimanawa horses from the biennial musters and tamed and trained them.

 The project of an eight-day ride took three years to come to fruition.
 The aim was to put together a world class ride traversing the countryside they both grew up in, unearthing the delights within their different cultures and landscapes.
 Guests have the opportunity to ride and learn about New Zealand’s unique wild horses and experience the ‘Kiwi’ way of life while adventuring in an enchanting part of the country.